stigkj/gradle-dependency-lock-plugin/README.md

 ### Tasks Provided

-Command line overrides via `-PdependencyLock.override` or `-PdependencyLock.overrideFile` will apply.
+Command line overrides can be specified via `-PdependencyLock.override` or `-PdependencyLock.overrideFile`.

 * generateLock - Generate a lock file into the build directory, any existing `dependency.lock` file will be ignored
 * saveLock - copies generated lock into the project directory